-Blockbuster choreographer Matthew Bourne’s contemporary ballet version of classic dance film The Red Shoes will enthral audiences at Milton Keynes Theatre next week.
+Blockbuster choreographer Matthew Bourne’s production of The Red Shoes will enthral audiences at Milton Keynes Theatre next week.

+Matthew Bourne’s production of The Red Shoes is a contemporary ballet version of the classic dance film.
 The quintessential backstage melodrama tells an intoxicating story of obsession and possession, chronicling the tragedy of a ballerina whose intense desire to dance conflicts with her need for love.

 Following a sold-out Christmas run at Sadler’s Wells, Bourne’s New Adventures company is bringing all the glamour of the 1948 British film to audiences beyond the capital on an extensive UK tour.
-Predictably, tickets have been selling exceptionally fast and extra dates have already been added.
+Predictably, tickets have been selling exceptionally fast and extra dates for Bourne’s production of The Red Shoes have already been added.

 Celebrated film-making duo Michael Powell and Emeric Pressburger combined glorious Technicolor wizardry with emotive and dramatic performances to create their seminal motion picture.
 An all-consuming love for the arts generally — and dance especially — is at the heart of The Red Shoes.
 Significantly, Powell and Pressburger devoted plenty of screen time to dancers, ensuring their cinematic ode to the agony and ecstasy of dancing is largely told through the medium of dance itself.
 No wonder Bourne decided the film was the ideal source material for his latest production.

 Incredible dancing.
 Intense storytelling.
 Totally immersive.
 English National Ballet’s new Giselle by Akram Khan is an epic dance experience.
-Everything about the production is so inspired that, after joining an elated audience in a lengthy standing ovation, I left Sadler’s Wells utterly convinced that no words will ever do this masterpiece justice.
+Everything about Akram Khan’s Giselle is so inspired that, after joining an elated audience in a lengthy standing ovation, I left Sadler’s Wells utterly convinced that no words will ever do this masterpiece justice.

-The company, under the direction of Tamara Rojo, is intent on evolving the art of ballet.
+The company, under the direction of Tamara Rojo is intent on evolving the art of ballet.
 While still honouring the classical tradition (the dancers begin their Nutcracker season at Milton Keynes Theatre next week), English National Ballet is adding amazing diversity to its repertoire with fresh new works.
-Following the resounding success of Khan’s Dust for the Lest We Forget programme, anticipation has been sky-high for his Giselle.
+Following the resounding success of Dust, his piece for the Lest We Forget programme, anticipation has been sky-high for Akram Khan’s Giselle.

-In short, it is a triumphant re-imagining of the 1841 Romantic Era ballet.
+In short, Akram Khan’s Giselle is a triumphant re-imagining of the 1841 Romantic Era ballet.
 All the essential themes — love, betrayal, revenge, the opposing realms of life and death — remain but Khan’s vision teases out the dark undertones that have always been there.
 Dragged to the surface, these elements are expressed with visceral urgency, arresting intent and harrowing sensibility.